Bhargav19-root/docs/links/short-link.md

 # Short Link

-Learn how to create shortened links using LinkUTM's link shortening feature.
+Learn how to create shortened links using linkutm's link shortening feature.

 ## Overview